Bunkai9448/NHL-07_public/Textures-Editing/Readme.md

 ## Notes on Player headshots
 (by kinglalu)

 For anyone else, what i did was cross reference and see what photo id is for each player in nhlview.
-For example, Patrick Kane here has a photo id of 8610.
+For example, Patrick Kane in our mod here has a photo id of 8610.
 Going into the viv file in fe/portapt.viv, each player has their own big file, and in it, contains the msh image of that player.

 Patrick Kane has a photo id that doesn't exist in the game, so all I simply did was export a existing big file, rename all its components inside it (they also have a .o file, a .apt file, etc), as well as the big file itself to the photo id of that player, (in this case 8610).